 - Sound technician/engineer

-I’ve just finished a brilliant two year UK tour with multi award winning folk fusion band, Roving Crows.
+I'm a sound engineer.
+I’ve just finished two years' touring with multi award winning folk fusion band, Roving Crows.

 I’ve worked with the BBC and Jamie Cullum.
 I blame my degree!
 It was brilliant!
 The support I got from lecturers was massive.
-I’m a freelance sound engineer.
 I won two awards at uni.
 One was presented at BAFTA.
 I co-ordinated projects at Wychwood and Cheltenham Jazz.
 I loved it.
-I learnt so many essential skills, being open minded to ideas and working under pressure.
 I didn’t know what I wanted to do when I started my degree.
 I love sound engineering.
 I love seeing other people enjoy the music.